rishi23root/Tambola-Housie-Indian.Bingo/README.md

 All the requirements are define in requirements.txt
 ***you have to satisfy requirements to run other file***

-but you don't have do it manualy
+but you don't have do it manualy use

+`python complete_requirements.py`

  - **start complete_requirements.py and it will do all in about 2 min**
     1. **it will import modules**